virgili0/Virgilio/content/purgatorio/now-go-build/a-messy-real-world.md

 - how does data impact the business?
 - is there a dedicated Data Science team?
 - are they aware of the real possibilities of predictive models that exploit data?
-- How much does being data-driven affect the company's marketing?
+- how much does being data-driven affect the company's marketing?

-Read this very good Reddit thread about building real data-driven businesses:
+Read these very good Reddit threads about building real data-driven businesses:

 - [How to create a ‘data-driven’ business?](https://www.reddit.com/r/datascience/comments/eecg2k/how_to_create_a_data_driven_business/)